ffreemt/light-aligner/README.md

 You may wish to use powershell (e.g., right click the powershell script`run-python-m.ps1` and select `Run with Powershell`) or conemu or cmder for better visual terminal experience.

 Join qq-group 316287378 if you have any questions.
-The group chat is normally in Chinese but can be switched to English if so desired.
+The group chat is normally in Chinese but can switch to English if so desired.